 Chuck Hanlon

-Researcher for the South Florida
+Researcher for South Florida Water Management District

 Cyndy Hazlewood

-Senior Flight Attendant at MFI
+Senior Flight Attendant at Missionary Flights (MFI)

-Harold Martin (Vice-Chairman)
+Harold Martin (Chairman)

 President, FEA Ministries Inc.